boykoc/boykoc.github.io/_posts/2019-05-15-using-postgres-services-as-datastore-db-on-azure.markdown

         # If connection user comes back with a "@host" split and get just username.
         read_connection_user = read_connection_user.split('@')[0]
 {% endhighlight %}

+## Update

+I found this [stackoverflow issue](https://stackoverflow.com/a/49773699/3366016) after working this out.
+For what ever reason I didn't really google this issue first, just started digging into the code bases.